openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func add(all!: Collection<(K, V)>): Unit
 ```

-Function: Inserts a new collection of key-value pairs into the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) according to the iterator order of elements.
+Functionality: Inserts a new collection of key-value pairs into the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek) according to the iterator order of elements.

 For keys already present in the [HashMap](collection_package_class.md#class-hashmapk-v-where-k--hashable--equatablek), the values will be replaced with the new values.